mrdcvlsc/APA/quick-tutorial.md

 this is not a tutorial for using the library, go to the [docs.md](docs.md) if that is what you are trying to find.

-If you want to know gain a little knowledge about big number implementations, continue reading this section.
+If you want to gain a little knowledge about big number implementations, continue reading this section.

 ## **Representing Big Numbers**